If You Have Not Already, Submit Your Comments in Support of New Pro-Life Title X Regulations

 The Trump Administration just proposed new regulations to help ensure that abortion is separated from the federal Title X family planning program.

 You can submit your comments in support here.
+The deadline is July 31st.

 Planned Parenthood and other abortion purveyors will flood the Administration with negative comments.
 It is very important that the Pro-Life Community write to the Administration also to show our strong support for these regulations.